sgr-xd/PAT_Hack/README.md

 **Conclusion:**

-**Impacts of an XSS vulnerability via malicious PDF injection using PDF.js < 4.2.67**
+**Impacts of an XSS vulnerability via malicious PDF injection using PDF.js < 4.2.67** When an admin or the user opens it, it leads to:
 1. Theft of Cookies and Session Tokens: Enables session hijacking.
 2. Unauthorized Actions: Allows attackers to perform actions on behalf of the user.
 3. Escalation of Privileges: Provides unauthorized access to restricted areas.